frankjoshua/robomo-club-robot/README.md

 ```

 Then edit the file ~/.ssh/config (create if it doesn't exist).
-Add the following lines to the file replacing <IP_OF_JETSON_NANO> with the address of the Jetson nano
+Add the following lines to the file replacing <IP_OF_JETSON_NANO> with the address of the Jetson nano or whatever computer you use.
+Or use 127.0.0.1 if you are installing on the local system.

 ```
 Host robot